 Employment should be at lecturer (or equivalent) level or above.

-NERC staff at band six level and above are eligible to apply as principal investigators.
+Natural Environment Research Council (NERC) staff at band six level and above are eligible to apply as project leads.
 NERC staff at band six must have at least three years’ postdoctoral research experience and have been employed by NERC for at least a year.
-Staff at BBSRC research organisations, at band E level or above, are also eligible to apply as a principal investigator.
+Staff at Biotechnology and Biological Sciences Research Council (BBSRC) research organisations, at band E level or above, are also eligible to apply as a project lead.

 As the first funder to sign the Technician Commitment, UKRI recognises the value of technical expertise to the UK research workforce.
-To reflect this, NERC welcomes applications from eligible facility staff as either principal investigators or co-investigators.
+To reflect this, NERC welcomes applications from eligible facility staff as either project lead or project co-lead (previously co-investigators).

 Other senior university research personnel with appointments resourced from the central funds of their institutions at the time of application may also apply.
 They should carry both a level of responsibility and range of duties appropriate to a person with substantial research experiences, for example they occupy a post equating to at least lecturer level.